NiakaGaming/StackEdit/Laravel/php-laravel.md

 // With dbName capital letter
 // "-c" make a controller with it php artisan make:model <tableName> -c
 // "-cms" make a controller, a seeder and a model php artisan make:model <tableName> -cms
+// "-cms" make a controller, a seeder and a model php artisan make:model <tableName> -cms
 // then in route